Godsend (Heroes): Plot

 Hiro and Ando finally make it to New York City, determining that they must find the sword used by "Future Hiro" in order to fully restore Hiro's abilities.
 The two locate the sword at the Museum of Natural History, and Hiro slows down time enough to steal it.
-However, he then discovers it to be a replica provided by Mr. Linderman (as seen in the image above).
+However, he then discovers it to be a replica provided by Mr. Linderman.

 The two later catch up with Isaac, Simone, and Nathan.
 Simone is convinced Isaac and Hiro both have powers.

 Mohinder Suresh, at his apartment in New York, is visited by an FBI agent who states that they are finally taking his warnings seriously after all of Sylar's murders.
 He then reveals to Mohinder that Eden McCain, whose real name was Sarah Ellis, was found dead at Lake Ramsey in Sudbury, Ontario with an apparently self-inflicted gunshot wound to the head.

 Mohinder is later visited by Mr. Bennet who tells him of Eden's abilities and her employment with him.
 He then asks for Mohinder's help, revealing that he needs Chandra Suresh's research.
 Mohinder refuses, but Mr. Bennet gives him a Primatech business card to contact him if he changes his mind.

 Ted Sprague is seen practicing using his hands to generate small explosions.

 Peter experiences another prophetic vision of himself exploding in New York City, this time featuring fleeting visions of an unnamed bearded man.

 Peter wakes up screaming and leaves the hospital.
 He books a flight to the desert where nuclear tests were once conducted, and then sees the bearded man from his vision nonchalantly stealing from people he passes on the street.

 When Peter pursues him, the man is stunned that Peter can see him despite his power of invisibility.
 Because Peter is around him, Peter absorbs his ability and becomes invisible as well.
 The bearded man attacks Peter.

 At the very end of the episode, Niki is revealed to have been confined in a padded room in a psychiatric ward, bound in a straitjacket.
 Miserably, she asks God for help.
 As the lights switch off, Jessica says, "Who needs God when you've got me?"